Nintendo Switch Price And Release Date Revealed, ‘Zelda: Breath Of The Wild’ Makes Launch

 In another surprising move, Nintendo announced the Switch will be region free.
 This means owners in the United States or Europe can purchase games released in Japan and vice versa.

 Perhaps the one disappointing aspect of the Nintendo Switch is the battery life.
-Nintendo announced a battery life range of 2.5 to 6 hours for the portable console.
+Nintendo announced a battery life range of 2.5 to six hours for the portable console.
 The range of life will depend on the game being played and how much it pushes the hardware.

 Despite the ranging battery life, Nintendo smartly went with a USB-C connection for the power adapter.
 This allows owners to charge on the go with USB backup battery packs and more.

 Nintendo spent quite a bit of time on the Joy-Con controllers, the controllers that attach to either side of the Switch.
-They are packed with a number of features, such as a NFC card reader plus the gyro and motion controls similar to the original Wii controllers.
+They are packed with a number of features, such as a NFC card reader, plus the gyro and motion controls similar to the original Wii controllers.
 It also features “HD Rumble” to provide haptic feedback.

 The Joy-Con controllers manage to squeeze in all the necessary buttons as well.
 There’s the two thumbsticks, buttons that serve as the D-pad, four face buttons, plus two shoulder and trigger-style bumpers.
 It also features a “Capture” button for screenshots and a home button.
 There’s even an IR camera at the bottom of the right Joy-Con that is capable of picking different hand and finger positions, like in a game of Rock, Paper, Scissors.

-Of course, each Joy-Con can function as its own separate controller complete with two shoulder buttons.
+Of course, each Joy-Con can function as its own separate controller, complete with two shoulder buttons.
 Alternatively, Nintendo Switch owners can use a controller like the Wii U Pro controller.

 Each Joy-Con is powered by a Lithium-Ion battery and will charge when attached to the Nintendo Switch.
 While there was no mention of how long these batteries will last, Nintendo is offering different colors and wrist straps.